 Law and CE News

-Nothing contained within this article should be considered legal advice.
-Anyone who reads this article should always consult with an attorney before acting on anything contained in this or any other article on legal matters, as facts and circumstances will vary from case to case.
+Nothing contained in this article should be considered legal advice.
+Anyone who reads this article should consult with an attorney before acting on anything contained in this or any other article on legal matters, as facts and circumstances will vary from case to case.